John Adams Building: Bronze entrance doors by Lee Lawrie

-The entries to the John Adams Building were modified in 2013 with the addition of code-compliant, sculpted glass doors that mirror the original bronze door sculptures by Lee Lawrie.
-The original doors are set in a "hold-open" position within each entryway, flanking the new monumental doors made by the Washington Glass Studio and Fireart Glass.
+The entryways to the John Adams Building were modified in 2013 with the addition of code-compliant, sculpted glass doors that replicate the original bronze reliefs by Lawrie.
+The original doors are held fully open within the vestibule of each entry, flanking the new monumental doors made by the Washington Glass Studio and Fireart Glass.

 The south entrance doors (not currently used) facing Independence Avenue are reached by a stairway decorated with stylized owls and lamps.
 On the doors are a male figure representing physical labor and a female figure representing intellectual labor.
-Before it moved to newer quarters, this was the entrance for the United States Copyright Office, which is under the jurisdiction of the Librarian of Congress.
+Before it moved to expanded quarters in the James Madison Memorial Building, this was the entrance for the United States Copyright Office, which is under the jurisdiction of the Librarian of Congress.